When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How To Remove Fresh Paint from Plastic
+How to Remove Fresh Paint from Plastic

-1. Warm Soapy Water
+1. Mix Warm Soapy Water

-2. Dip Smaller Items
+2. Dip and Wipe

 Safety Warning